Self-organised quantum dots in marginally twisted MoSe$_2$/WSe$_2$ and MoS$_2$/WS$_2$ bilayers: Introduction

 The formation of minibands is a common moir\'e superlattice (mSL) effect \cite{cao2018correlated,cao2018unconventional,Yankowitz2019,lu2019,Xu2021,sharpe2019emergent,polshyn2020,Chen2019,chen2021,shen2020,park2021,cao2021nematicity,liu2020,Gadelha2021}, often related to a rigid rotation of one 2D crystal against the other.
 In general, the approximation of a rigid interlayer twist is valid for lattice-mismatched crystals or larger twist angles, where a short mSL period prohibits the formation of energetically preferential stacking domains of the two crystals.
 In contrast, for marginally (small-angle) twisted bilayers of crystals with very close lattice constants, the long period of the mSL offers sufficient space for creating preferential stacking areas.
 That is, the energy gain due to better adhesion can surmount the cost of intralayer strain in each of the constituent crystals.
 The reconstruction of small-angle twisted bilayers into a network of domains \cite{Enaldiev_PRL} [2H for antiparallel (AP) and 3R for parallel-oriented (P) bilayers] has been observed in various bilayers of transition metal dichalcogenides (TMDs) \cite{Weston2020,rosenberger2020,Sung2020,McGilly2020,Shabani2021}.
 The observed \cite{Weston2020,rosenberger2020,Sung2020,McGilly2020,Shabani2021} and theoretically modelled \cite{NaikPRL2018,CarrPRB2018,Enaldiev_PRL} structures feature hexagonal (for AP) and triangular (for P) NoDW with nodes hosting few nanometer areas of ''chalcogen-on-chalcogen'' stacking (X$_t$X$_b$), which are hot spots of the intralayer strain.

 Below we study the effects produced by these hot spots of strain in marginally twisted same-chalcogen heterobilayers MoX$_2$/WX$_2$.
 While domains/NoDW form in both homo- and heterobilayers, the in-plane intralayer deformations, $\bm{u}(\bm{r})$, in those two systems are qualitatively different.
 In homobilayers the formation of preferential stacking domains is brought about by twisting locally the crystals toward each other.
 As a result, the deformations at the domain walls are predominantly shear in character, that is, with ${\rm div}\, \bm{u}\equiv u_{ii} \to 0$, where $u_{ij}\equiv \frac{1}{2}(\partial_iu_j+\partial_ju_i)$ is a 2D strain tensor, and $u_{ii}$ is its trace.
 In perfectly aligned ($\theta=0^{\circ}$) heterobilayers, lattice mismatch ($\delta\approx 0.2\%$ for MoS$_2$/WS$_2$ and $\delta\approx 0.4\%$ for MoSe$_2$/WSe$_2$) requires an adjustment of the MoX$_2$ ($u_{ii}^{\rm Mo}\approx-\delta$ compression) and WX$_2$ ($u_{ii}^{\rm W}\approx\delta$ expansion) lattices towards each other inside the large area domains.
-This inflicts a few percent of hydrostatic compression of WX$_2$ and expansion of MoX$_2$ in X$_t$X$_b$ areas (NoDW nodes), quantified in Figs. \ref{fig:strain} and \ref{fig:band_edges_moire}.
+This inflicts a few percent of hydrostatic compression of WX$_2$ and expansion of MoX$_2$ in X$_t$X$_b$ areas (NoDW nodes), quantified in Figs. \ref{fig:strain} and \ref{fig:band_edges_moire}, which, as we demonstrate below, create deep confinement potentials for charge carriers and interlayer excitons (iXs).
+Theoretical modelling \cite{Yu2017,Wu2018,Lu2019PRB,Brem2020,Guo2020} of localized iXs in WX$_2$/MoX$_2$ bilayer has been attempted earlier, however without taking into account strong lattice relaxation effects (which is applicable to structures with larger misalignment angles, $\theta>2^{\circ}$).
+This led to the underestimation of the depth of the size of the band edge variation for electrons and holes, as compared to what we find in this Letter, and with different positioning of band edge extrema across moir\'e supercell.
+In this work we focus on small-angle twisted WX$_2$/MoX$_2$ bilayers where lattice relaxation plays the critical role on trapping charge carriers, in particular due to a substantial hydrostatic strain component at NoDW nodes.
+Up to now, no optical studies have been reported on such small-angle ($\theta\leq 1^{\circ}$) bilayers, despite that the structural features of NoDW have been demonstrated using transmission electron microscopy \cite{Weston2020,rosenberger2020} and several spectroscopic studies \cite{Tran2019,Seyler2019,Baek2020,BrotonsGisbert2020} have been performed on bilayers with larger misalignment angles, where lattice reconstruction does not play such a dominant role as discussed below.